-The other thing I do is when I’m using the leg press or doing a wall-sit, I’ll support the knees with a light touch if then start to move inward as a reminder to press outwards.
+The other thing I do is when I’m using the leg press or doing a wall-sit, I’ll support the knees with a light touch if they start to move inward as a reminder to press outwards.
 Doing this has been a godsend.
 My quads are getting strong again, which in turn, helps my knee a lot.

 My knee pain was a result of being “off track”.
 It was getting pulled into an inefficient pattern due to a combination of weak muscles and tight muscles.
 This post is a reminder to me of what I need to do to continue improving.
 It can also help others, so they don’t waste a year (or more) of their life trying to fix a knee issue that ends up not being a knee issue.

-Build your hip strength, stretch out your inner thigh, and strength your foot and ankle muscles.
+Build your hip strength, stretch out your inner thigh, and strengthen your foot and ankle muscles.
 Do all that and your knee will be much happier.